Background pattern

 Kyntheum (brodalumab)

-If your doctor decides that you or a carer can administer the injections at home, you will be trained on how to prepare and inject Kyntheum correctly.
-Do not try to inject the medicine until your doctor has told you how to administer the injections correctly.
+If your doctor decides that you or a caregiver can administer the injections at home, you will be trained on how to prepare and inject Kyntheum correctly.
+Do not attempt to inject the medication until your doctor has instructed you on how to administer the injections correctly.

-Read all the instructions before using the pre-filled syringe Kyntheum.Call your doctor, pharmacist or nurse if you or your carer have any doubts about how to inject Kyntheum correctly.
+Read all the instructions before using the Kyntheum pre-filled syringe.Call your doctor, pharmacist, or nurse if you or your caregiver have any questions about how to inject Kyntheum correctly.

 Important:The needle is inside